ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 We therefore make the following recommendations:

-- Actions, Events, and Errors in implementations of the Transport Services API SHOULD use the names given for them in the document, subject to capitalization, punctuation, and other typographic conventions in the language of the implementation, unless the implementation itself uses different names for
+- Actions, events, and errors in implementations of the Transport Services API SHOULD use the names given for them in the document, subject to capitalization, punctuation, and other typographic conventions in the language of the implementation, unless the implementation itself uses different names for